Fired Fox News Anchor Must Face ‘Revenge Porn’ Allegations, Judge Rules

 “Retaliation claims under both statutes are confined to the employment context, or at the very least, to situations where the parties had an ‘ongoing economic relationship,’” the judge wrote.
 “At the time of the filing of the photographs, there was no employment relationship — nor any ‘ongoing economic relationship’ —whatsoever between Henry and Eckhart.”

-Attorneys for Eckart and Henry did not immediately respond to requests for comment.
+Attorneys for Eckhart and Henry did not immediately respond to requests for comment.

 Henry, who now works for the Steve Bannon-affiliated fringe-right channel Real America’s Voice, hasn’t had much luck in the courts of late.